HaoZhang1018/MFF-GAN_TF2/README.md

 # MFF-GAN
 Code of paper MFF-GAN: An unsupervised generative adversarial network with adaptive and gradient joint constraints for multi-focus image fusion.
-Thanks to Xiang Yan for his contribution.
+Thank to Xiang Yan for his contribution.
 ````
 @article{zhang2020mff,
   title={MFF-GAN: An unsupervised generative adversarial network with adaptive and gradient joint constraints for multi-focus image fusion},